 *This post may contain affiliate links.
 As an Amazon Associate we earn from qualifying purchases.

-For example, if you are using an air tool that requires 90 PSI and 5 CFM, you will need a compressor that can provide at least those levels of pressure and flow to meet the PSI and CFM requirements.
-It is generally better to choose a compressor that can provide slightly more pressure and flow than the tool requires, as this will allow the tool to operate more efficiently and reduce the risk of overheating.
+For example, if your air tools are ones that require 90 PSI and 5 CFM, you will need compressors that can provide at least those levels of pressure and flow to meet the PSI and CFM requirements.
+It is generally better to choose compressors that can provide slightly more pressure and flow than the tool requires, as this will allow the tool to operate more efficiently and reduce the risk of overheating.

-So what size air compressor do you need for the different air tools that you might be using?
+So what size air compressor do you need for the different air tools you might use?

 In general, you will need the following air compressor sizes for these different types of air tools:

 - Impact Wrench/Ratchet: Need an air compressor with 4-5 CFM and 100+PSI

 - Nail Gun/Framing Nailer: Need an air compressor with 2.5-3.5 CFM and 90+ PSI